How Long Do Forklifts Last? Average Lifespan Explained

 We’ve assembled this useful tutorial to guide you in figuring out whether keeping an older forklift around is worth it or not.

-How Long Should My Forklift Keep Working?
+How Long Should a Forklift Last Before Replacement?

 A forklift’s lifespan should be measured in hours.
 It will also be based on its maintenance and usage.
 For a general rule of thumb, an average forklift should last 8,000 hours, although it can even go as high as 20,000 hours.
 Harsh use and failing to maintain the equipment drag down the potential lifespan substantially.